 The cost of life insurance is based on health status and age.
 The younger and healthier you are, the less expensive a policy will be.
 As you get older, the more likely you are to develop health problems that will impact the premium payment.
 To avoid these costly premiums in your old age, consider purchasing a life insurance policy while younger.

-For more information regarding life insurance policies, reach out to Joseph Cioffi Insurance today!
+These are just the top five things to consider with life insurance; for more information regarding life insurance policies, reach out to Joseph Cioffi Insurance today!